richafnu/Viva/Viva/glint/setup/access-glint.md

 ---
 title: Access the Viva Glint platform
-description: Access Microsoft Viva Glint with a Microsoft Entra ID user account and review supported browsers and session timeout information. ms.author: aweixelman
+description: Active Microsoft Viva Glint admin and dashboard users can access Viva Glint with a Microsoft Entra ID user account and an ACTIVE status in the Viva Glint app.
+Use this article to learn about supported internet browsers, access links, session time-outs, login troubleshooting, and dashboard experiences. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry